dendenxu/mipnerf360-pytorch-minus/readme.md

 The author was frequently amazed by the awesome results of the _mipnerf360_ paper (and code repository), but was lacking in motivation to learn a whole new framework (jax) when trying to use some of _mipnerf360_'s amazing techniques.
 So the author decided to reproduce the code / paper in PyTorch.

-The main focus of this repo is to reproduce the fact that mipnerf360 is able to capture extremely detailed appearance and geometry of a large unbounded (or just large) scene with an extremely large 1024 x 8 NeRF network, while maintaining a somewhat reasonable training (2 days on two 3090s) / inference (0.05 fps on one 3090 for 512x512 images) speed.
-So most of the effort goes into making sure that the proposal network works fine (by making a 1024 x 8 network behave like an 256 x 8 one (16 times more parameters)).
-Then we ensure that the distortion loss and disparity parameteration (plus the contraction algorithm) works too since they further distribute the network representational power.
+The main focus of this repo is to reproduce the fact that mipnerf360 is able to **capture extremely detailed appearance and geometry of a large unbounded (or just large) scene** with an extremely large 1024 x 8 NeRF network, while maintaining a somewhat reasonable training (2 days on two 3090s) / inference (0.05 fps on one 3090 for 512x512 images) speed.
+So most of the effort goes into making sure that the *proposal network* works fine **(by making a 1024 x 8 network behave like an 256 x 8 one (16 times more parameters))**.
+Then we ensure that the *distortion loss* and *disparity parameteration* (plus the *contraction algorithm*) works too since they further **distribute the network representational power**.

 The reason why the mip-map part is omitted from the implementation is that it does not contribute too much to the final results (or the **stability of the training process**, which turned out to be the main prick when reproducing) as long as we do not try to render images with extremely low resolution.